awslabs/graphstorm/docs/source/advanced/multi-target-ntypes.rst

 - Evaluate on single node type: During evuation, the users can set a single node type for evaluation.
 For example, by setting ``eval_target_ntype:  movie``, we will only perform evaluation on "movie" node type.
 Our current implementation only support evaluating on a single node type.

 - Per target node type decoder: The users may also want to use a different decoder on each node type, where the output dimension for each decoder maybe different.
 We can achieve this by setting ``num_classes`` in model config YAML file.
-For example, by setting ``num_classes`` as following, GraphStorm will create a decoder with output dimension as 3 for movie node type, and a decoder with output dimension as 7 for user node type.
+For example, by setting ``num_classes`` as following, GraphStorm will create a decoder with an output dimension as 3 for movie node type, and a decoder with an output dimension as 7 for user node type.

   .. code-block:: yaml